31 July 1779

 Letter 7.
 Mary Hays to Mrs Collier, Saturday, 31 July 1779.1

-“What have been my engagements” – you ask my dear Madam. – Sighs – tears – and the extreme of wretchedness! – my fate is now I believe determined! – one interview was allowed us! – a parting one! – last night he came.
-Good God, what a scene! – he held me in his arms – sobs stopped2 his voice – he trembled – changed hot and cold alternately – then broke from me – walked about the room, and lifted up [f.
+“What have been my engagements” – you ask my dear Madam. – Sighs – tears – and the extreme of wretchedness! – my fate is now I believe determined! – one interview was allowed us! – a parting one! – Last night he came.
+Good God, what a scene! – he held me in his arms – sobs stopt his voice – he trembled – changed hot and cold alternately – then broke from me – walked about the room, and lifted up [p.
 22] his eyes to heaven in a speechless agony? – What could I do?
 I was softened beyond expression – I endeavored to console him – promised never to be the wife of any other – pressed his hand to my heart – my lips to his forehead – he was insensible – stupified – tears, heartrending sighs were all the answer he could make – he looked up to me with a countenance in which distress, love and gratitude were strongly painted! – the scene was too much for me – I fell back in my chair and gave vent to a torrent of tears – I had not been in bed the night before, nor broke my fast for four and twenty hours. – My Mamma, came into the room – she talked to him – he could not answer—she thought he would not, was vexed, and spoke harshly – how my heart bled for him!
-She again left the room – and I endeavored to talk him into more composure – he complained of a stupidity – all his faculties seemed benumbed – all recollection – it was a stupor that foreboded an excess of agony – he must see me again, he had ten thousand things to say to me – I told him he had better not – it would only renew the distress, it could answer no other purpose – he was relapsing into his former emotions – I was obliged to give him hope – he said if he was obliged to quit the place, he should still haunt me where ever I went. – He talked wild and incoherent – at last I persuaded him to [f.
+She again left the room – and I endeavored to talk him into more composure – he complained of a stupidity – all his faculties seemed benumbed – all recollection – it was a stupor that foreboded an excess of agony – he must see me again, he had ten thousand things to say to me – I told him he had better not – it would only renew the distress, it could answer no other purpose – he was relapsing into his former emotions – I was obliged to give him hope – he said if he was obliged to quit the place, he should still haunt me where ever I went. – He talked wild and incoherent – at last I persuaded him to [p.
 23] leave me – yet not till I had promised to see him once more.
 I must and will keep my promise – no power upon earth shall prevent me – I would not but see him again for ten thousand worlds!

 Hope’s I have none – those by that fatal day were